 They’re in it for the Long Haul

 Millennials see homeownership as a rite of passage.
 A mark of independence.
 But when it comes to homes, they’re buying for more than themselves.
-More prospective homeowners saving for houses that can accomodate their future family, with flats falling out of favour.
+More prospective homeowners saving for houses that can accommodate their future family, with flats falling out of favour.

 In fact, nearly half of first-time homeowners already move into their homes with families, according to research by banking firm Santander.
 Millennials are leapfrogging bachelor pads for three-bedroom houses.